 Aquaculture relies on high-quality anti-fish antibodies

 Antibodies which target fish antigens have many important applications within the field of aquaculture.
-These include the study of fish immunology, and fish health monitoring to prevent the substantial financial losses associated with dissemination of disease.
+These include the study of fish immunology, and fish health monitoring to prevent financial losses associated with dissemination of disease.
 However, a recent publication has highlighted the need for a broader range of anti-fish antibodies to support research.
 Considering the economic importance of fish worldwide, antibody manufacturers may wish to consider adding anti-fish reagents to their product portfolios.

 Meeting demand for high-quality antibodies specific to fish antigens